ibm-cloud-docs/apps/tutorials/tutorial_mobile.md

 1. Open a terminal and navigate to a directory where you would like to create your app.
 2. Run the `ibmcloud dev create` command.
 3. Select the **Mobile App** option from the list of app types.
-4. Select a mobile platform from the list: Android, Cordova, or Swift.
+4. Select a mobile platform from the list: Android or Swift.
 5. Select a starter kit.
 6. Enter a name for your app.
 7. If services are added, you are prompted to select a region and pricing plan for each service.